vippsas/management-api/README.md

 ## Important information

 💥
-**DRAFT!** The Management API is in development, but not yet available.
+**DRAFT!** The Management API is in development, planned available in Q3.
 This documentation is a working document, and used in discussions with merchants and partners to make sure we are prioritizing right, and that we are implementing the right functionality.